Vinko Kos: Biography

 Vinko Kos was born in Vučetinec, a village in the parish of Sveti Juraj na Bregu in the Austro-Hungarian Kingdom of Croatia-Slavonia on 10 July 1914, to Petar Kos and his wife Ana (née Bistrović).
 Vinko's mother died in 1942 of tuberculosis and his father died in 1945.

 He went to primary school to his village and continued his schooling thanks to Stjepan Horvat, a poet from Sveti Juraj na Bregu.
 Horvat helped him because Vinko was talented, but also very poor.
 Kos attended Varaždin Franciscan Gymnasium and Diocesan Seminary in Škofja Loka.
+He studied Croatian and German studies at the Faculty of Philosophy, University of Zagreb.

 He leaves studies in 1936 and in 1937 starts writing for newspaper such as Luč, Hrvatska prosvjeta, Hrvatska revija, Hrvatska straža, Hrvatsko jedinstvo, Obitelj, Glasnik sv.
 Ante, Hrvatska smotra, Hrvatski ženski list, Omladina, Seljačka omladina, Jutarnji list, Morgenblatt, Plava revija, Danica, Hrvatska mladost, Hrvatska misao, Hrvatski godišnjak and many others.

+With the collections of poems Vodopad ("Waterfall", 1939), Kipar ("Sculptor", 1941) and the poem Šišmiš ("Bat", 1943), he gained a reputation as a meditative and mystical poet.
+He also published the Kajkavian collection Lada (1944), inspired by the native landscape.
+He wrote poems (some of which were composed), stories and plays for children under the pseudonyms Čika Niko and Čiča Niko.
+Children's plays, radio dramas, novellas and travelogues were found in his legacy.

 Kos was associate of Blessed Alojzije Stepinac.
-On his suggestion, Kos opened Dječji grad, an educational institution for pre-school children.
-In 1945, Kos left Zagreb in the Independent State of Croatia evacuation to Austria, but died of typhoid fever in a village near Klagenfurt.
+On his suggestion, Kos opened Dječji grad ("Children's town"), an educational institution for pre-school children.
+In 1945, Kos left Zagreb in the Independent State of Croatia evacuation to Austria.

+Kos was killed by Tito's partisan regime in Zagreb as a part of the attack on the Croatian intellectual force.